-Non-Employee Director Compensation for the 2019-2020 Service Year
+Non-Employee Director Compensation for the 2023-2024 Service Year

-For the 2019-2020 service year non-employee directors received an annual board cash retainer of \$48,000, The Lead Director received an additional cash stipend of \$15,000, the Audit Committee Chair received an additional cash stipend of \$10,000 and the Chairs of the Compensation and Nominating and Corporate Governance committees received additional cash stipends of \$5,000 each.
-These fees were paid to directors in June 2019.
+For the 2023-2024 service year, non-employee directors received an annual board cash retainer of \$55,000, the Board Chair received an additional cash stipend of \$30,000, the Audit Committee Chair received an additional cash stipend of \$15,000 and the Chairs of the Compensation and Nominating and Corporate Governance committees received additional cash stipends of \$10,000 each.
+These fees were paid to directors in June 2023.

-For the 2019-2020 service year, all non-employee directors also received annual grants of restricted stock under the Company's 2015 Stock Incentive Plan.
-Each non-employee director received a \$60,000 stock grant.
-The restricted stock awards were determined by dividing \$60,000 by the fair market value (as defined in the 2015 Stock Incentive Plan) of the Company's Common Stock on the award date and rounding to the nearest whole share.
+For the 2023-2024 service year, all non-employee directors also received annual grants of restricted stock under the Company's 2020 Stock Incentive Plan.
+Each non-employee director received a \$70,000 stock grant.
+The restricted stock awards were determined by dividing \$70,000 by the fair market value (as defined in the 2020 Stock Incentive Plan) of the Company's Common Stock three business days after the award date and rounding to the nearest whole share.
 The restricted stock will become fully vested, and the restrictions applicable to the restricted stock will lapse, on:

-- the first anniversary of the grant date if the non-employee director remains on the Board to that date; or - if earlier, when the director dies or is disabled, the Annual Meeting following the director's attainment of age 75, or a change in control of the Company.
+- the next annual meeting date after the grant date if the non-employee director remains on the Board to that date; or - if earlier, when the director dies or is disabled or a change in control of the Company.

-Under the terms of the 2015 Stock Incentive Plan, as amended, directors may defer receipt of their annual restricted stock award beyond the vesting date (first anniversary of the grant date) to a specified date in the future, attainment of a specified age, or to the director's termination of service as a director with the Company.
+Under the terms of the 2020 Stock Incentive Plan, as amended, directors may defer receipt of their annual restricted stock award beyond the vesting date (generally the next annual meeting date following the grant date) to a specified date in the future, attainment of a specified age, or to the director's termination of service as a director with the Company.
 Any such restricted stock award that is deferred will ultimately be delivered in shares of the Company's Common Stock shortly after the deferral date.
 During the deferral period, the Company's commitment to the director to deliver the shares remains an unsecured liability of the Company.
-This amendment, while adopted in 2017, first applied to annual grants of restricted stock award to directors for service related to the 2018-2019 year.

 The Company's anti-hedging policy applies to persons it has deemed to be "key insiders."
-Key insiders include the Company's Directors, its Executive Officers and other persons who in the normal course of their duties receive company-wide business and financial information before public release.
-The policy prohibits key insiders from engaging in certain forms of hedging or monetization transactions, specifically prohibiting zero-cost collars and forward stock sales, with the respect to the Company's Common Stock.
-In addition to its anti-hedging provision, the Company's Insider Trading Policy prohibits key insiders employees, officers, directors or certain of their family members from engaging in certain types of other transactions related to the Company's Common Stock, including transactions in derivative securities, using margin accounts pledging shares as collateral.
+Key insiders include the Company's directors, its executive officers and other persons who in the normal course of their duties receive Company-wide business and financial information before public release.
+The policy prohibits key insiders from engaging in certain forms of hedging or monetization transactions, specifically prohibiting zero-cost collars and forward stock sales, with respect to the Company's Common Stock.
+In addition to its anti-hedging provision, the Company's Insider Trading Policy prohibits key insiders, employees, officers, directors or certain of their family members from engaging in certain types of other transactions related to the Company's Common Stock, including transactions in derivative securities, using margin accounts, and pledging shares as collateral.

 Directors are reimbursed for reasonable expenses incurred in connection with attending Board and committee meetings or performing their duties as directors, as well as Board-related professional education.
-Mr. Toms receives no compensation or other payments for serving on the Board of Directors or for attending Board or committee meetings other than reimbursement for expenses.
-Mr. Toms' compensation for services rendered to the Company in his capacity of Chairman and Chief Executive Officer is reported in the Summary Compensation Table following the Compensation Discussion and Analysis on page 32.
+Mr. Hoff, who serves as CEO, received no additional compensation for his role as a director.
+Mr. Hoff's compensation for services rendered to the Company in his officer capacities is reported in the Summary Compensation Table following the Compensation Discussion and Analysis on page 33.

-The following table sets forth non-employee director compensation paid for fiscal year 2020.
+The following table sets forth non-employee director compensation paid in fiscal year 2024 for the 2023-2024 Board service year.